-We also liaise with a wide variety of outside agencies, many of which can see pupils weekly.
-Examples of the wider agencies we liaise with include multi-agency team/s, careers services, academy nurse, Child and Adolescent Mental Health Services (CAMHs), Educational Welfare Officer/s (EWOs), our local Police Community Support Officers (PCSOs), the Police and other services.
+We also liaise with a wide variety of outside agencies, many of which are able to see pupils weekly.
+Examples of the wider agencies we liaise with include: multi-agency team/s, careers services, academy nurse, Child and Adolescent Mental Health Services (CAMHs), Educational Welfare Officer/s (EWOs), our local Police Community Support Officers (PCSOs), the Police, HSB Services and other services.